Case Law Grounding: Using Precedents to Align Decision-Making for Humans and AI: Introduction

-One way that current systems have attempted to bridge this demand has been to try and distill social norms and preferences into general decision criteria.
-For example, moderators of communities on social media platforms often create community guidelines that establish what content is allowable, and how violations are to be dealt with~\cite{chandrasekharan2018internet,chandrasekharan2019hybrid}.
-Similarly, builders and operators of AI assistant services often come up with principles (sometimes with help from the general public~\cite{huang2024collective}), that are then used to synthesize training and fine-tuning examples~\cite{bai2022constitutional} or become part of the prompts~\cite{lin2023unlocking} for models.
-However, in practice, imprecise language can leave room for ambiguity~\cite{fiesler2018reddit,chen2021goldilocks} at the edges, and varied decision-making agents can lead to divergent interpretations~\cite{gordon2021disagreement}.
-Is there another way we could make more socially-aligned decisions at scale?
-In fact, we have been here before: Looking to the realm of legal systems, the approach mentioned above, of creating principles and guidelines, can be seen as an example of \textit{constitutional} law, and when viewed in this lens, a natural counterpart arises---\textit{case} law.
-With case law, rather than relying on lawmakers (or, in our case, moderators and experts) to resolve every edge case and ambiguity through modifications and additions to the constitution, decision-makers can also rely on past decisions as sources of clarification and disambiguation.
+In order to improve the consistency of decisions, processes often first create artifacts to \textit{ground} the decision-making, the most common of which takes the form of rules and guidelines (which we collectively refer to as \textit{constitutions}).
+For example, moderators of communities on social media platforms often create community guidelines that establish what content is allowable, and how violations are to be dealt with~\cite{Chandrasekharan2018redditnorms,chandrasekharan2019hybrid}.
+Similarly, builders and operators of AI assistant services often come up with principles~\cite{huang2024collective} that are then used to synthesize training and fine-tuning examples~\cite{bai2022constitutional} or built into system prompts~\cite{lin2023unlocking}.
+However, rules and criteria make use of imprecise language that can leave room for ambiguity~\cite{fiesler2018reddit,chen2021goldilocks} around edge cases, and varied decision-makers often have divergent interpretations~\cite{gordon2021disagreement}.
+Is there another way we could better support these subjective decisions at scale?